Privacy Notices

 In the course of providing products/services to you, the Firm may collect information that is considered personal information (e.g. name, contact details, address, passport number, driving licence).

 As a client, contact or employee of Sona, we will require some personal information in order to verify your identity and have the applicable relationship with you.
 Some of this information may be required to satisfy legal obligations (e.g. to comply with obligations arising under the money laundering regulations whereas other information may be required in connection with the provision of services to you).
-The information collected will vary depending on the service the Firm provides to you or you provide to the Firm, but typically includes:

-- Personal information: Such as your name, date of birth, passport number or national insurance number;
+• Identification information: Such as your name, date of birth, passport number or national insurance number;

-- Contact information: Including your address, telephone number and email address.
+• Contact information: Including your address, telephone number and email address;

 Where does the Firm store my personal data?